dtao/aiadventures/summaries/2023-04-09-eight-things-to-know-about-llms.md/eight-things-to-know-about-llms.md

 > believes and use these inferences to predict how the document will be
 > continued.

-Basically, those dismissive voices claim LLMs are "just predicting the next word" have, in my opinion, failed to acknowledge the emergence of real cognitive capabilities that go beyond this, even if word-prediction is in some sense the foundation of those capabilities.
+Basically, those dismissive voices claiming LLMs are "just predicting the next word" have, in my opinion, failed to acknowledge the emergence of real cognitive capabilities that go beyond this, even if word-prediction is in some sense the foundation of those capabilities.
 (Side note: it really has me wondering how